hrsh9486/simplenotes/README.md

-Here's a basic API endpoint for a simple notes app, using FastAPI + sqlalchemy as an ORM.
+Here's a basic API endpoint for a simple notes app, using FastAPI + sqlalchemy & PostgreSQL.

-Installation and Running
-Included a Dockerfile to handle dependencies and containerisation.
-When running, add the -p flag to your docker command to choose which port the app hosts on.
-I've chosen PostgreSQL to hold my data, but this can be changed to suit preferences in db.py
+The app is containerised, so you can start by running: docker-compose up